Dog with Broken Leg Chained and Abandoned

 This is just the latest of several animal cruelty cases in the Lehigh Valley this summer.

-- A pit bull was found dumped in a ditch in South Whitehall Township a few days ago.
+• A in South Whitehall Township a few days ago.

-- A Northampton County man is facing charges after leaving horses and mules neglected and some injured in a Plainfield Township field.
+• A Northampton Countyafter leaving in a Plainfield Township field.

-- In June, a Lower Saucon man was cited for violating a firearms ordinance after he killed a dog with a pellet gun, saying the dog was attacking his rabbits and chickens.
+• In June, a Lower Saucon man was cited for violating a firearms ordinance after he , saying the dog was attacking his rabbits and chickens.